New Practices and Physicians Join The Network

 Arsyl De Jesus, M.D., New York Oncology Hematology

 The forward thinking people in The Network have helped us maneuver the storm.

 Being Part of a Community

-Bill Fintel, M.D., Blue Ridge Cancer Center
+Bill Fintel, M.D., Blue Ridge Cancer Care

 Through face to face meetings and conferences for The Network, I have been able to share personal successes and failures and hear the same from my colleagues.
 Being connected to other community oncologists who are striving to be the value-based, high quality and high touch practices for our patients gives me encouragement that my practice is on a right and solid path.
 Community oncology at its best means also near home!